muxiaoxiong/sgRNAcas9-AI/README.md

 pip install tensorflow
 ```

-4.Verify that sgRNACas9-AI is ins

-talled using the command:
+4.Verify that sgRNACas9-AI is installed using the command:

 ```python
 python sgRNACas9-AI.py --help